OmGoyal27/Ompy/README.md

     - If you are on Windows then it is required to add "cmd /c " before your command.
     - The terminal window will be hidden.
     - For eg; echo Hello World!

+- Execfunc

+    - The execfunc command executes a function present in the Python script.
+    - The argument to pass is the function name without parentheses.
+    - For eg; execfunc example_execfunc